mostlyharmlessone/cyclic-banded-matrix/README.md

 Both use XERBLA error reporting and require linking with LAPACK & BLAS.
 Removing XERBLA from dctsv.f90 removes the LAPACK/BLAS dependency.

-Removing the LAPACK/BLAS dependency in dcbsv requires substitution by intrinsic Fortran array operators instead of LAPACK & BLAS calls and substitution of LAPACK's dgesv.f  & dgetr(fsi).f by another suitable general matrix solver (e.g. the included gauss-jordan.f90).
+Removing the LAPACK/BLAS dependency in dcbsv requires substitution by intrinsic Fortran array operators instead of LAPACK & BLAS calls and substitution of LAPACK's dgesv.f  & dgetr(fsi).f by another suitable general matrix solver (e.g. the included admittedly slower O(N^3) gauss-jordan.f90).
 The intrinsic operators and calls to the alternate matrix solver are commented out immediately after their respective LAPACK calls, making it easy to switch.

 The algorithm can be run forwards or backwards, with dcbsv_forward.f90, dcbsv_reverse.f90, or both simultaneously using OpenMP with dcbsv_parallel_omp.f90.
 The parallel OMP versions can be nearly twice as fast as the non parallel versions depending on the parameters.